R8A: Adding HOV Lanes to the Outer Roadway

 A series of public input opportunities occurred in September and October 2015; click here for presentation materials and summary comments from Sound Transit's Mercer Island webpage.

-Additional public outreach events began in 2016 -- check the Light Rail Mobility Discussions page for more detail.
+Additional public outreach events began in 2016 -- check the Light Rail Discussions and Outreach page for more detail.

 Click here to view the full archive of I-90 supporting documents, including agreements about the use of the center roadway bridge.